 - One on-site visit by an NABM representative to:

 - Present at the BEP’s Annual Blind Vendors Meeting which will include an update on national issues affecting the state program and presentations on other topics;

 - Participation in distant education programs provided by the NFBEI;

-- The opportunity to contract with the NFBEI via the National Association of Blind Merchants to plan and conduct all or part of the annual BEP operators meeting; and,
+- The opportunity to contract with the National Association of Blind Merchants to plan and conduct all or part of the annual BEP operators meeting; and,

-- The opportunity to contract with the NFBEI via the NABM to perform other desired services.
+- The opportunity to contract with NABM to perform other desired services.

 This further elaborates on the above.

-On-Site Visit – The NFBEI will make one on-site visit annually to provide training or offer technical assistance to each SLA that subscribes to its services.
-The NFBEI pays travel expenses for the on-site visit.
-The NFBEI representative may speak at the state’s annual BEP meeting.
-The speaker will do up to two presentations – one on national issues and activities of the NFBEI and one on a topical subject as mutually agreed upon.
+On-Site Visit – NABM will make one on-site visit annually to provide training and/or offer technical assistance to each SLA that subscribes to its services.
+NABM pays travel expenses for the on-site visit.
+The NABM representative may speak at the state’s annual BEP meeting.
+The speaker will do up to two presentations – one on national issues and one on a topical subject as mutually agreed upon.
 There will be no speaker fee.
 The SLA is asked to include the speaker on its hotel group billing if applicable and to cover any costs for a banquet or similar events.
 Examples of topics that were presented this past year include:

 “With Rights Come Responsibilities: A Look at the Vendor’s Bill of Rights”